src-d/guide/engineering/methodology.md

 If there are new design documents, they will be presented at the end of the Leads Meeting with a brief explanation and the maintainer is chosen.

+Presentation order is:

+- Infrastructure
+- Language Analysis
+- Data Retrieval
+- Data Processing
+- Applications
+- Machine Learning
+- Product
+- Engineering management (VP of Eng. and CTO)

+Minutes will be taken according to this same order, in round robin.
+The scribe from one week will also make sure to ping the scribe for next week on the #team-leads Slack channel.

 ## Team Sync Meeting

 A bi-weekly/weekly meeting between the VP of Engineering and the team lead and optionally with the